 Important tips when choosing your food

-When deciding what Duke of Edinburg expedition food to take on your expedition, keep in mind the following tips:
+When deciding what expedition food to take on your adventure, keep in mind the following tips:

 - You want to try and pack as much energy into your food with the least amount of weight.
 Heavy foods will give your bag unnecessary weight so liquid foods and cans are not good.